Microsoft/azure-docs.pt-pt/articles/networking/connectivty-interoperability-configuration.md

     ip prefix-list Cust30_to_Private seq 10 permit 10.2.30.0/25
     !

-### <a name="site-to-site-vpn-configuration-details"></a>Detalhes de configuração de VPN de site a site
+### <a name="site-to-site-vpn-configuration-details"></a>Detalhes de configuração de VPN site a site

-A lista seguinte mostra a configuração de router CE primária para a conectividade VPN de site a site:
+A lista a seguir mostra a configuração do roteador CE primário para a conectividade VPN site a site:

     crypto ikev2 proposal Cust30-azure-proposal
      encryption aes-cbc-256 aes-cbc-128 3des